adrlah/combinedScattering/README.md

 The code (or parts of it) may be used for non-profit purposes as long as the copyright notice is included and [A] is credited and cited.

-[A] A. Lahuerta-Lavieja, M. Johansson, C. Larsson, U. Gustavsson, and G. A. E. Vandenbosch, "Computationally efficient millimeter-wave scattering models: A combined blockage and backscattering model," submitted to IEEE Antennas Wireless Propag.
+[A] A. Lahuerta-Lavieja, M. Johansson, C. Larsson, U. Gustavsson, and G. A. E. Vandenbosch, "Computationally efficient millimeter-wave scattering models: A combined blockage and backscattering model," accepted for publication in IEEE Antennas Wireless Propag.
 Lett., 2022.

 ### How to set up the simulation environment